shant1235/QuadDoggo/README.md

 ![Servo First Test](https://github.com/shant1235/QuadDoggo/blob/main/photos/ServoMovingTest.gif)

+First time testing the leg with a Arduino.
+As you can see, I used a ton of tap to keep the assembly together.

 ## Support
 If you have any question or concerns regards this project, please feel free to email me at prashant.mistry@ryerson.ca